reflektor-digital-inc/spooky-framework/README.md

 - Fast Performace
 - Quick to pick up and fun to develop with
 - Works well with other libraries (GSAP, PIXI, ThreeJS, Vue, React)
-- Helps organize code and generates goilerplate code
+- Helps organize code and generates boilerplate code

 ## In The Wild